Criminal convictions

 If your conviction involved an offence similar to those set out above, but was made by a court outside of Great Britain, and that conviction wouldn't be considered spent under the Rehabilitation of Offenders Act 1974, you should declare it.

 The Rehabilitation of Offenders Act 1974 enables some convictions to become 'spent' after a rehabilitation period.
 The rehabilitation period varies depending on the sentence imposed by the court.
 Custodial sentences of more than four years can never become spent.
-We don't consider spent convictions to be relevant, and you shouldn't declare them.
+We don't consider convictions that will be spent when your course starts to be relevant, and you shouldn't declare them.

 Why we ask about convictions